1 in 5 American workers has filed for unemployment benefits since mid-March

 These numbers are staggeringly high; weekly jobless claims were hovering in the 200,000s in the last few years before this crisis.

 But last week also marked the fifth week in a row that the number of initial claims fell.
-It peaked at 6.9 million in the last week of March.
+They peaked at 6.9 million in the last week of March.

 Economists say the downward trend is is a good sign that things aren't getting worse.
 But still, millions of new claims each week don't help the brutal overall picture of the job market during this pandemic.